A Novel real-time arrhythmia detection model using YOLOv8: Methodology

 \subsection{Preprocessing}

-We acquired our dataset from the MIT/Beth Israel Hospital (MIT-BIH) Arrhythmia Database provided by Physionet \cite{mitbih2}.
-We extracted the verified QRS detection points from the database as our ground truth annotation labels and transformed the dataset into full-length signals for each patient without resampling and denoising.
-In addition, following the Association for the Advancement of Medical Instrumentation (AAMI) recommended practice, we removed four-paced beats and focused on distinguishing ventricular ectopic beats (VEBs) from non-ventricular ectopic beats \cite{he2020framework, aami1}.
-As such, we remapped the MIT-BIH annotation beats into the five AAMI heartbeat classes (Class N, S, V, F, and Q) as shown in Table \ref{mitbih classes}.
+We acquired our dataset from the MIT-BIH Arrhythmia Database\footnote{Web page (24.08.2023): \url{https://www.physionet.org/content/mitdb/1.0.0/}} \cite{moody2001impact} and extracted the verified QRS detection points as our ground truth annotation labels \cite{mitbih2}.
+Subsequently, we transformed the dataset into full-length signals for each patient without resampling and denoising.
+Following the Association for the Advancement of Medical Instrumentation (AAMI) recommended practice, we removed four-paced beats and focused on distinguishing ventricular ectopic beats (VEBs) from non-ventricular ectopic beats \cite{he2020framework, aami1}.
 We included a ground-truth PhysioBank annotation symbol above each R-peak in the QRS complex for each patient's full-length signal to annotate the dataset.
-We extracted $\pm 5$ seconds around non-N waves to rebalance the MIT-BIH dataset, which is heavily skewed towards N-type heartbeats based on the AAMI standard.
-Thus, our preprocessed dataset comprises images with multiple waves of varying numbers.
-Hence, the model would not be biased towards detecting arrhythmia based on single QRS complexes but rather learn from the patterns in the real-time data, ensuring that the model does not need computationally expensive beat segmentation processes.
-We proposed this preprocessing method since YOLO sees a frame captured from a continuous real-time ECG signal only once instead of seeing segmented beats.
+We extracted $\pm 5$ seconds around non-N waves to rebalance the MIT-BIH dataset, which is heavily skewed towards N-type heartbeats based on the AAMI EC57 standard shown in Table \ref{mitbih classes}.
+Thus, our preprocessed dataset comprises images with multiple waves of varying numbers, and the model would not be biased towards detecting arrhythmia based on single QRS complexes but instead learn from the patterns in the continuous real-time data.